-Title 18 (2602.1) Includes a citation for impeding or obstructing traffic.
-However, according to Title 18 (1201.2) a bicyclist is required to ride in a "safe and non-hazardous manner."
-There is no requirement for bicyclists to ride to the far right of a travel lane.
+Title 18, Section 2602.1 does include a citation for impeding or obstructing traffic.
+However, according to Title 18, Section 1201.2 a bicyclist is required to ride in a "safe and non-hazardous manner."
+Riding in the far right edge of a lane is usually not safe.